kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 Password: `upsquared`

 To make the lab much easier, it is recommended that you connect to your device via SSH.
-To do that you'll need an SSH client and the IP address.
+To do that you'll need an SSH client and the IP address of your IoT device.

-If you are on Windows please make sure you have [Putty](https://www.ssh.com/ssh/putty/windows/install) installed.
-If you are using MacOS or Linux this is already installed for you.
+If you are on Windows, make sure you have [Putty](https://www.ssh.com/ssh/putty/windows/install) installed.
+If you are using MacOS or Linux a SSH client is already installed for you.

 To find your device's IP address login to the device with the username and password above and enter the following command: